February 10, 2025

 Works Multiple Muscle Groups at Once

 Dumbbell back exercises are the epitome of efficiency.
 Many of these moves are compound exercises, which means they work for several muscle groups at the same time.
+These compound movements engage multiple muscles in the posterior chain, helping to build overall strength and support.

 For example: